initialcommit-com/git-sim/README.md

 $ git-dummy --no-subdir --branches=3 --commits=10 && git-sim [global options] <subcommand> [subcommand options]
 ```

-5) Simulated output will be created as a `.jpg` file.
+5) Simulated output will be created as an interactive `.html` page (or a `.jpg` / `.png` image with `--img-format`).
 Output files are named using the subcommand executed combined with a timestamp, and by default are stored in a subdirectory called `git-sim_media/`.
 The location of this subdirectory is customizable using the command line flag `--media-dir=path/to/output`.
 Note that when the `--animate` global flag is used, render times will be much longer and a `.mp4` video output file will be produced.

 6) For convenience, environment variables can be set for any global command-line option available in git-sim.
 All environment variables start with `git_sim_` followed by the name of the option.